Chronic pancreatitis is inflammation of the pancreas that does not heal or improve, gets worse over time, and leads to permanent damage.

 The pancreas is an organ located behind the stomach that produces chemicals (called enzymes) needed to digest food.
 It also produces the hormones insulin and glucagon.

 When inflammation and scarring of the pancreas occur, the organ is no longer able to make the right amount of these enzymes.
-As a result, your body may be unable to digest fat and other important components of food.
+As a result, your body may be unable to digest fat and key elements of food.

 Other conditions that have been linked to chronic pancreatitis:

 Chronic pancreatitis occurs more often in men than in women.
 The condition often develops in people ages 30 - 40.

 You may need an exploratory laparotomy may be done to confirm the diagnosis.
 This is more often done for acute pancreatitis.

 Inflammation or calcium deposits of the pancreas, or changes to the ducts of the pancreas may be seen on: